-Day 1 in Uluwatu
+Day 1 of Uluwatu Itinerary

 My favorite temple in Bali!
 Since it’s placed right on the cliff, you can see incredible views the whole walk around the temple grounds.